 Inpatient Rehab Treatment At Silver Pines

 An outpatient setting is suitable when you have a mild case of addiction.
-However, when you’re grappling with a dual diagnosis, residential rehab is your best option.
+However, when you’re grappling with a dual diagnosis, residential treatment rehab is your best option.
 It ensures a safe living arrangement with around-the-clock access to therapists.
 It also takes you out of an environment with stressors and triggers.

 At Silver Pines Treatment Center, therapists routinely work with program participants who present with a dual diagnosis.
 They recognize the importance of extending recovery to include the mind, body, and spirit.
 You immerse yourself in a therapeutic environment that starts with detox, takes you through recovery, and finishes with aftercare.